-Staff: The Head of Key Stage3 is Mme Hulley and there are two Assistant Heads of Key Stage - Mrs Grice and Mrs Munns.
+Staff: The Pastoral Leader for Key Stage3 is Miss Hyde, supported by the Assistant Pastoral Leaders, Ms Heath, Mrs Munns, Mrs Grice and Mrs Callcut-John.
 These staff have overall responsibility for the academic progress and welfare of students in Years 7, 8 and 9.

-Transition to Secondary School: There is a comprehensive and enjoyable transition programme for all Year 7 students, including taster days, an Information Evening for parents and students and a summer school.
+Transition to Secondary School: There is a comprehensive and enjoyable transition programme for all Year 7 students, including a taster session, an Information Evening for parents and students and a summer school.
 We work with each student's primary school to obtain important transition information and follow up any concerns with parents and the school.
 We work very closely with those parents and the primary school of students with SEND to ensure their individual needs are taken into account and to enable a smooth as possible transition to Kendrick School.